 A simple family recipe for potato gratin, a lighter version of a Gratin Dauphinois with no cream and just as delicious.
+Try it and see!

 Try this special moist, intense but light chocolate cake with ginger, passion fruit and top with macarons!